shinokada/svelte-feathers/README.md

 <a href="https://www.npmjs.com/package/svelte-feathers" rel="nofollow" target="_blank"><img src="https://img.shields.io/npm/dw/svelte-feathers.svg" alt="npm" height="25"></a>
 </p>

-Svelte-Feathers is a collection of simply beautiful open source icons for Sveltejs.
+280+ Svelte-Feathers icon components for Svelte.
+It is a collection of simply beautiful open source icons for Sveltejs.
 Each icon is designed on a 24x24 grid with an emphasis on simplicity, consistency and readability.
 All icons support major CSS frameworks.

 Thank you for considering my open-source package.
 If you use it in a commercial project, please support me by sponsoring me on GitHub: https://github.com/sponsors/shinokada.
 Your support helps me maintain and improve this package for the benefit of the community.